Sesame Paste Isn’t Tahini—And It Might Be Your New Favorite Condiment

 Add Nutty Flavor to Noodles and Salads

 The next time you’re churning up a dressing for noodles or a salad, start with a dollop of toasted sesame paste in a bowl.
 Thin it out with sesame oil and water, then add vinegar or citrus juice (for a hint of acid), a spoonful of chile sauce or flakes, and a splash of soy sauce.
-You’ll wind up with a sauce that coats whatever it touches with fragrant creaminess.
+You’ll wind up with a sauce that coats everything it touches with fragrant creaminess.
 Try my quick sesame noodles cold or at room temperature—they’re my warm-weather go-to.

 Mix It Into Dipping Sauces for Meats and Vegetables